VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 but is called by MiniGUI, that is, it is a callback function.

-The messages, which are not handled by the window procedure function, should be passed to DefaultMainWinProc function to perform default handling, the return value of DefaultMainWinProc must be returned by the window procedure.
+The messages, which are not handled by the window procedure function, should be passed to `DefaultMainWinProc` function to perform default handling, the return value of `DefaultMainWinProc` must be returned by the window procedure.

 ### Screen Output

-The program executes screen output when responding to the MSG_PAINT message.
-The application gets the device context handle first by calling BeginPaint function, and uses it to call GDI functions to execute drawing operations.
-Herein, the program uses TextOut function to display a “Hello world!” string centered at the client region of the window.
-The application calls EndPaint function to release the device context handle after the drawing is completed.
+The program executes screen output when responding to the `MSG_PAINT` message.
+The application gets the device context handle first by calling `BeginPaint` function, and uses it to call GDI functions to execute drawing operations.
+Herein, the program uses `TextOut` function to display the "Hello, world!" string centered at the client region of the window.
+The application calls `EndPaint` function to release the device context handle after the drawing is completed.

-We will give detailed description on MiniGUI graphics device interfaces in Part II of this guide.
+We will give detailed description on MiniGUI graphics device interfaces in Part III of this guide.

 ### Exit of the Program

-The window procedure function will receive a MSG_CLOSE message when the user clicks the close button on the upper-right corner of the window.
+The window procedure function will receive a `MSG_CLOSE` message when the user clicks the close button on the upper-right corner of the window.
-Helloworld program calls DestroyMainWindow function to destroy the main window when it receives the MSG_CLOSE message, and calls PostQuitMessage function to throw a MSG_QUIT message into the message queue.
-GetMessage function will return 0 when receiving the message MSG_QUIT, and finally results in exit of the program from the message loop.
+The `helloworld` program calls `DestroyMainWindow` function to destroy the main window when it receives the `MSG_CLOSE` message, and calls `PostQuitMessage` function to throw a `MSG_QUIT` message into the message queue. `GetMessage` function will return 0 when receiving the message `MSG_QUIT`, and finally results in exit of the program from the message loop.

-The program calls MainWindowThreadCleanup to clean the system resource such as message queue used by the main window and returns from !MiniGUIMain finally.
+The program calls `MainWindowThreadCleanup` to clean the system resource such as message queue used by the main window and returns from `MiniGUIMain` finally.

 ## Compiling, Linking and Running